-A beginner’s guide to buying and trading VeChain (VEN) in Australia.
+A beginner’s guide to buying, selling and trading VeChain (VET) in Australia.

 VeChain is a Chinese cryptocurrency that was developed in 2015.
 This blockchain platform is designed to enhance and revolutionise supply chain management by making it easy to track the entire lifecycle of a product, allowing retailers and consumers to quickly verify the quality and authenticity of just about anything they buy.

-For more information on how to buy VeChain Ethereum tokens (VEN) and how VeChain works, read on.
+For more information on how to buy VeChain Ethereum tokens (VET) and how VeChain works, read on.

 A step-by-step guide to buying VeChain